Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 The main purpose of this research is to conduct an explanatory data analysis to determine the impact of Sexually Intercourse Disease Education and Awareness in the year 2015-2021, as well as other sexually transmitted illnesses and their effects on human health in 2015 to 2021.
 By creating an explanatory data analysis for this study, the researchers would be able to find solutions to avoid sexually transmitted diseases and infection in the Philippines.
 Educators will be one of the most influential people in this project since they provide an authoritative explanation of what sexually intercourse is and what elements and consequences it has on human health.
 Also with help of our data analysis it help people understand what part of the location HIV/AIDS is mostly common and set it help people understand how fast the virus grow on human health and how easily the virus can be contacted.
 Reducing the number of people infected with HIV/AIDS and give care and support to those living with the disease and their families is one of our priorities and goals.
 These kind goals may will take years to achieve, and we won't be able to accomplish them in a few months but with a lot of publicity to spread this kind of data or information and little follow-up we can alarm a lot of people of how important is this.
 Organizations may also help us and they must work on a long-term campaign on a continuous basis.
 We expect that people should be educated and learned on how to avoid contracting HIV/AIDS by modifying their sexual habits.
 Also developing a community which cares for this kind of projects to help individuals living with STIs and STIs orphans to raise awareness about the disease and make communities more accepting of persons living with any STIs as equal.

 **Recommnedations**
-- Create a culture of openness and acceptance around HIV and AIDS or any STDs.
+- Create tools to help persons living with AIDS enforce their rights.
-- Ensure that the rights of people living with AIDS are protected.
+- Ensure that those living with AIDS have their rights safeguarded.
-- Develop mechanisms to assist people living with AIDS to enforce their rights.
+- Promote an open and accepting culture surrounding HIV/AIDS and other STDs.
-- A public awareness drive to influence behaviour change and encourage openness;
+- A public awareness campaign to inspire openness and influence behavior change;
-- Increase access to voluntary HIV testing and counselling;
+- Enhance AIDS treatment for persons living with the disease.
-- Promote increased condom use to reduce the spread of STD and HIV infections;
+- Increase the number of people who can get HIV testing and counseling on a voluntary basis;
-- Improve the treatment of people living with AIDS
+- Encourage people to use condoms more often in order to limit the spread of STDs and HIV infections;

 ## References
 - https://www.who.int/news-room/fact-sheets/detail/hiv-aids